Carlo Mastrangelo: The Belmonts: 1955–1962

-Early career

-Mastrangelo sang bass during the period that the group was known as Dion and the Belmonts.
+Mastrangelo formed The Belmonts in 1955 with Angelo D'Aleo and Fred Milano, who were all members of a Bronx gang called the Imperial Hoods.
+They began recording professionally in 1957, and not long after added Dion DiMucci as lead singer, and the groups name was changed to Dion and the Belmonts.
+Mastrangelo sang bass.
+They had hits including "A Teenager in Love" and "Where or When".
+In 1959, he filled in on drums for Buddy Holly's drummer Carl Bunch when Bunch got frostbite and had to quit the Winter Dance Party tour in 1959, playing with Holly, Ritchie Valens, and The Big Bopper.

 After the group's breakup with DiMucci, he sang lead vocals on all Belmonts recordings until leaving for a solo career in 1962.
 Following the hit "Come On Little Angel", a split developed within the group concerning the finances of their privately owned label, Sabina (a.k.a.
 Sabrina) Records.
 Mastrangelo said, "Because we owned the company, we had to pay the bills, studio time, ads, and stuff like that.
 We needed hits that sold around 500,000 copies to make enough.
 That was the worst move we ever made.
 If we hadn't done that, we would have been together all these years.
 It was very sad, like leaving my two brothers".
-He filled in on drums for Carl Bunch (Buddy Holly's drummer) when Bunch got frostbite and had to quit the Winter Dance Party tour in 1959, playing with Richie Valens, JP Richardson (Big Bopper) and Buddy Holly.
+(Mastrangelo was replaced in the Belmonts by two musicians: Frank Lyndon joined on lead vocals, and shortly afterwards, guitarist Warren Gradus joined, doubling on Mastrangelo's original bass vocal parts.

+Solo career as "Carlo": 1962–1964

-Mastrangelo left the group and attempted a solo career on Laurie Records, releasing four singles under the name Carlo.
+Mastrangelo left the group in 1962 and attempted a solo career on Laurie Records, releasing four singles under the name Carlo.
 He was backed vocally by the uncredited Tremonts (aka The Demilles).
 The singles "Baby Doll" and "Little Orphan Girl", received considerable airplay in Florida and a few other states, but didn't make the national charts.
-"Ring-A-Ling", a tune which he overdubbed catchy bass vocals to, was a favorite of New York disc jockey Murray the K. He featured it on his weekly "Record Review Board Contest", February 12, 1964, and it was the clear winner.
+It was followed by an up-tempo rock 'n' roll version of the classic "Mairzy Doats", which was very different from the original.
+His final Laurie recording, "Stranger in My Arms", was written especially for him by hit maker Ernie Maresca ("The Wanderer", "Runaround Sue").
+However, the flip, "Ring-A-Ling", a tune which he overdubbed catchy bass vocals to, was a favorite of New York disc jockey Murray the K. He featured it on his weekly "Record Review Board Contest", February 12, 1964, and it was the clear winner.
 It received airplay on New York stations WINS and WENE, but also failed to chart nationally.
 Around the same time, he contributed backing bass vocals to the Laurie single, "Donna Lee", by the Demilles, before joining DiMucci again.